RajeshDgowda/WG-Assignment/README.md

 ## How to Use

 # Important Note:
 As per the instruction given in the guide there are absolute paths to parse the `.yaml` files to test the code please change the path in ` order_optimizer.cpp`to the absolute path of your ROS2 workspace.
+Also, in `test_order_optimizer.cpp` to perform test.

 1. **Setup ROS2 Environment**:
    Ensure you have ROS2 installed and sourced.